Do any of these safety culture issues sound familiar?

 - The relationship between incidents and safety culture.

 - The importance of strong safety leadership.
-What some organizations are doing to strengthen their safety culture.
+What some organizations are doing to strengthen their culture.

 - What “puzzle pieces” you need to put in place to improve your safety culture.